box/box-developer-changelog/2021-01-15-metadata-query-index-changes.md

 # Metadata Query index changes

-When making file / folder [metadata query][mdq] requests, a [search index][mdq-index] needs to be created for queries where more than 10,000 files / folders are being searched.
+When making file / folder [metadata query][mdq] requests, a search index needs to be created for queries where more than 10,000 files / folders are being searched.

 To improve the efficiency and simplicity of this process, we have changed the